Presidency of Dina Boluarte

 The presidency of Dina Boluarte began with her inauguration as the president of Peru on 7 December 2022, immediately following the removal of Pedro Castillo from office in the aftermath of his attempted self-coup.

-This cabinet takes its name from the President of the Republic Dina Boluarte, who appoints Pedro Angulo as President of the Council of Ministers.
+On 10 October 2025, Boluarte was impeached by Congress.

 Background

-The formation of this government comes three days after the investiture of Dina Boluarte as President of the Republic and after the attempted self-coup of Pedro Castillo that occurred the same morning.
-From her speech as the new president, she declares "to ask for a political truce to install a government of national unity".
+The formation of this government comes three days after the investiture of Dina Boluarte as President of the Republic after the attempted self-coup by Pedro Castillo that occurred the same morning.
+From her speech as the new president, she declared "to ask for a political truce to install a government of national unity".

 History

 First negotiations

-As of 8 December, President Dina Boluarte announces that she will meet with all the parliamentary groups, being herself a president without a label, and therefore without any party or group supporting her continuously in Congress to form a political government.
+As of 8 December, President Dina Boluarte announced that she will meet with all the parliamentary groups, being herself a president without a label, and therefore without any party or group supporting her continuously in Congress to form a political government.

 Nevertheless, it meets most of the parliamentary groups of the center and the right, in particular Popular Force, Go on Country, Popular Renewal, Popular Action, Integrity and Development and the left group of Together for Peru.

 According to deputies from Free Peru, President Dina Boluarte offered her former party a place in the government, which the parliamentarians refused.
 A few hours later, party leader Vladimir Cerrón confirmed that the party refuses to join the government and refuses the convocation of the group by the president, it is the only group that refused the invitation, demonstrating the still continuous support for Pedro Castillo and destroyed relations with Boluarte.